 Learn something new every day More Info... by email

 One of the most common applications of average call duration measurement is monitoring the average amount of time that customer service workers spend helping customers.
 Customer service call centers tend to receive a great deal of call traffic.
 To be useful and financially viable, a limited number of customer service operators must help a much larger number of customers.
-A lengthy average call duration means one is spending too much time helping a single customer and should be dividing that time among multiple customers.
-Supervisors use average call duration to monitor the efficiency and effectiveness of their workers.
+A lengthy ACD means one is spending too much time helping a single customer and should be dividing that time among multiple customers.
+Supervisors use this measurement to monitor the efficiency and effectiveness of their workers.